slowrunner/Carl/Projects/aruco_drive/README.md

 # SUBSUMPTION ROBOT ARCHITECTURE WITH OpenCV for ArUco Markers IN PYTHON FOR GOPIGO3

+This version adds behaviors to sense ArUco markers, spin to find markers, drive toward markers, and use these to position at docking ready

 My first exposure to the Brooks 1984 Subsumption Behavior Based Robotics Architecture
 was via assembling the 68HC11 based RugWarrior Pro Robot and
 the book "Mobile Robots: Inspiration to Implementation", Joseph L. Jones, Anita M. Flynn, Bruce A. Seiger.